shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Unit-Testing-on-Polygon.md

-# Polygon Smart Contract unit testing with truffle

 # Introduction

 In this tutorial, you will learn how to deploy & unit test smart contracts in solidity using Truffle.
 Before diving into unit testing we will implement a smart contract for testing.
 Grab a cup of tea, review the Smart-Contract and unit test them!

 # Prerequisites

 This tutorial assumes that you have a basic understanding of Solidity, Truffle, and blockchains.

 # Requirements

 - [Truffle](https://www.trufflesuite.com/)
 - The [Solidity](https://docs.soliditylang.org/en/v0.8.9/) compiler (this is installed automatically by Truffle)
 - [Metamask](https://metamask.io/)

-# Deep Dive into unit testing on polygon

-## Github Repository
+- A DataHub account - Go to <https://datahub.figment.io/sign_up> and create an account

 The complete code used in this tutorial is available [on Github](https://github.com/PowerStream3604/Polygon-unit-testing)

+# Unit testing smart contracts with Truffle

 **What is unit testing?**
 Unit testing is a way of **testing a unit** - the smallest piece of code that can be logically isolated in a system.
 These units are mostly functions, subroutine, methods or properties.

-## Introduction about the Smart Contract we'll implement.
 Before we can test a smart contract, we will need to implement one.

 The smart contract we'll implement is a Smart Contract that represents a **Corportion**.
-Similar to how corporations operate, our smart contract assign **roles:**
+Similar to how corporations operate, our smart contract assigns **roles:**
 **Owners :** Shareholders of the company who have limited access.
 **Master :** The president/CEO of the company with full access.
 **Admins :** Both **Owners** and **Master** together as a group.

-## Features :
+**Features**:
 1. **Master** has the right to **add** owner with **addOwner()** and **remove** owner with **removeOwner()**.
 2. **Admins** (owner & master) have the right to transfer their share to anyone using the **giveShare()** function.
 3. **Admins** (owner & master) have the right to transfer their share to one of the owners(not master) using the **addShare()** function.